It all began in 1903 with

 two ladies and one dream

 Built in the Edwardian period and charmingly named Teahouse in the Woods.
-First operated by two ladies who were daughters of London clergyman and sisters of Dr Williams, Superintendent of the Spa baths, the Misses came each year to manage the Tea House for the season until 1913 when it was reported they had ‘bought it outright’.
+First operated by two ladies who were daughters of London clergyman of Dr Williams, Superintendent of the Spa baths, the Misses came each year to manage the Tea House for the season until 1913 when it was reported they had ‘bought it outright’.

 Misses Williams served dainty delicacies to the highest quality dressed in long, lavender coloured gowns with little muslin aprons and picture hats The Williams sisters also sold